Lanxin-MRDVS/Application-Algorithms/pallet-recognition-user-guide-eagle-m-series-camera.md

 <p align="center"><img src="https://github.com/user-attachments/assets/1a1a0010-12b5-4972-a9bd-e084c3d91a51" alt="Picture1"><br><em>Figure 22: IP configuration</em></p>

 2. Open the LxCameraViewer to test the camera view.
-Glick the \[3D settings] tab.
+Click the \[3D settings] tab.
 The default camera high exposure value is 650, and the low exposure value is 200.
 Adjust the camera exposure value based on different application scenarios.

 <p align="center"><img src="https://github.com/user-attachments/assets/e3168c7b-6aa6-4b07-94fe-5b12bf31fbba" alt="PixPin_2026-06-11_07-52-05"><br><em>Figure 23: Camera configuration</em></p>

-4. Select the pallet positioning algorithm and set the working mode to \[Keep Heartbeat].
-Note: LxCameraviewer is only used for configuring camera internal parameters, while PalletPro handles all other algorithm parameters.
-For better recognition performance, we recommend upgrading to the latest version of PalletPro via a firmware update.
+4. Select the pallet positioning algorithm and set the working mode to \[Keep Heartbeat] when using UDP as the communication method.
+Set the working mode to \[Always-On] when using TCP as the communication method.
+Note: LxCameraViewer is only used for configuring camera internal parameters, while PalletPro handles all other algorithm parameters.
+For better recognition performance, we recommend upgrading to the latest version of PalletPro via a software update.

 <p align="center"><img src="https://github.com/user-attachments/assets/5dd64e77-5fb7-4e64-96e0-7390397f9737" alt="PixPin_2026-06-11_07-56-54"><br><em>Figure 24: Camera configuration</em></p>